 This fall’s NFL season will mark the third year where Yahoo will stream games to phones and tablets through Verizon Media apps, including Yahoo Sports, Yahoo Fantasy, AOL, and (new for this year) the Yahoo Mail app.
-This is part of a 2018 NFL deal with Verizon (which acquired Yahoo in 2017), and this year will come with some new features.
+This is part of a 2017 NFL deal with Verizon (which acquired Yahoo earlier that year), and this year will come with some new features.
 Yahoo Sports general manager Geoff Reiss spoke to AA this week about two new initiatives they officially unveiled Wednesday; a “Watch Together” remote co-viewing experience and a “Yahoo Sports PlayAR” augmented reality addition to their game center that will combine graphical replays and NFL Next Gen stats data soon after each play.
 Reiss said the success Yahoo’s seen for their NFL streaming so far motivated them to invest further in developing new features this year.

 “We’re now entering our third season of NFL live games, we saw 75 percent year over year growth last year, we’re clearly establishing ourselves as this amazingly easy and frictionless place to watch football.
 We thought the timing was ideal to come out and take a pretty big leap forward with the next generation of experience around that.”